Kurdistan: Water resources

 The plateaus and mountains of Kurdistan, which are characterized by heavy rain and snow fall, act as a water reservoir for the Near and Middle East, forming the source of the Tigris and Euphrates rivers, as well as other numerous smaller rivers, such as the Little Khabur, Khabur, Tharthar, Ceyhan, Araxes, Kura, Sefidrud, Karkha, and Hezil.
 Among rivers of historical importance to Kurds are the Murat (Arasān) and Buhtān rivers in Turkey; the Peshkhābur, the Little Zab, the Great Zab, and the Diyala in Iraq; and the Jaghatu (Zarrinarud), the Tātā'u (Siminarud), the Zohāb (Zahāb), and the Gāmāsiyāb in Iran.

 These rivers, which flow from heights of three to four thousand meters above sea level, are significant both as water sources and for the production of energy.
 Iraq and Syria dammed many of these rivers and their tributaries.
 Turkey has an extensive dam system under construction as part of the GAP (Southeast Anatolia Project); though incomplete, the GAP already supplies a significant proportion of Turkey's electrical energy needs.
 Due to the extraordinary archaeological richness of the region, almost any dam impacts historic sites.
-With the outbreak of the Syrian civil war, Turkey was accused of withholding water from the reservoir Lake Assad in Syria, while filling the Atatürk dam in Turkey.
+With the outbreak of the Syrian civil war, Turkey was accused of withholding water from the reservoir Euphrates Lake in Syria, while filling the Atatürk dam in Turkey.